American Flag

 • Demographic trends are unfavorable.
 Unfortunately, the United States has entered a demographic slide.
 As the large baby boom generation ages and retires, this puts a large strain on the country's productivity and spending.
 I believe that demographics is a general driver of economic development.
 A young population lifts all boats.
 An aging will leave quite a few boats stranded and make it difficult for the others.
 Japan and Europe have even worse demographic problems and their economies reflect that.
 As China's population ages, look for its growth to ebb.
 This demographic slide will be a factor for the next ten to twenty years, not stopping growth, but certainly acting as a headwind.

-My outlook: Savings rates will continue to drift lower for the next 12-18 months before beginning to move higher.
-How high and how fast they move will depend on the government's ability to stop bickering and put a sound budget in place, the continuation of a recent economic uptick, technological advances, and the ability of Europe to put its woes behind it and resolve its fiscal problems.
+My bank rate outlook: Savings rates will continue to drift lower for the next 10-16 months before beginning to move higher.
+How high and how fast they move will depend on the government's ability to stop bickering and resolve their budget and borrowing disputes, the continuation of a recent economic uptick, technological advances, and the ability of Europe to put its woes behind it and resolve its fiscal problems.

 Check in every week for a discussion of these factors are changing and how they impact my rate forecast.
 Feel free to comment with your thoughts below and add any potential Black Swans that may change the course of the economy and rates.